 — A supporter of strong female characters in his work, Scott credits his mother Elizabeth as his first female role model[11]

-Scott was born on 30 November 1937 in South Shields, to Francis ("Frank") Percy Scott, a partner in a commercial shipping business based in Newcastle who served as a Colonel in the Royal Engineers during the Second World War, and Elizabeth, née Williams, a miner's daughter.[12][13]
+Scott was born on 30 November 1937 in South Shields, to Francis ("Frank") Percy Scott, a partner in a commercial shipping business based in Newcastle who would serve as a Colonel in the Royal Engineers during the Second World War, and Elizabeth, née Williams, a miner's daughter.[12][13]
 His grand-uncle Dixon Scott was a pioneer of the cinema chain and opened many cinemas around Tyneside.
 One of his cinemas, Tyneside Cinema, is still operating in Newcastle and is the last remaining newsreel cinema in the UK.[14]

 Born two years before the Second World War began, Scott was brought up in a military family.
 His father, as a senior officer in the Royal Engineers, was absent for most of his early life.
 His elder brother, Frank, joined the Merchant Navy when he was still young and the pair had little contact.[15]
 During this time the family moved around; they lived in Cumberland as well as other areas in England, in addition to Wales and Germany, where Colonel Scott was part of the post-war Allied Control Council.[16]
 After the war, the Scott family moved back to County Durham and eventually settled on Teesside.